NextGenTel/akka-tools/akka-tools-persistence/README.md

 When you need to send something with AtLeastOnceDelivery, you send it as a DurableMessage.
 The receiver will call confirm() to signal that the message is processed.

-When a GeneralAggregate receives a DurableMessage, it will automatically confirm it, if the received Command was processed successfully or if an expected error happened.
+When a GeneralAggregate receives an inbound command wrapped inside a DurableMessage, it will automatically confirm it, if the received Command was processed successfully or if an expected error happened.

 Another nice feature is that we can replace the payload of a DurableMessage before sending it